f5devcentral/f5xc-emea-workshop/docs/class4/module3/lab1/lab1.rst

 Enable JWT validation on your HTTP LB
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Edit your HTTP LB and go to section API Protection
+* Edit your HTTP LB and go to the API Protection section
-* In API Validation, click configure
+* In JWT Validation, click configure
-* We will not enable JWT validation on all endpoints, but only on /locations endpoint
+* We don't enable JWT validation for all endpoints, only for the /api/locations endpoint

-  * Target : Base Patch
+  * Target : Base Paths

     * Prefix : /api/locations